xarsh/dotfiles/README.md

 *Warning:*
 This command overrides dotfiles that were already there.
-So you should run these files verbatim.
+So you should not run these files verbatim.